GuillaumeGermain/NLP/README.md

 - All other algorithms, SVM RBF and SVM Sigmoid or the usually "hassle-free" Random Forests, and Naive Bayes, have a pretty bad performance, below 55%, maybe 60% at best with training/vocabulary sizes.
 Overall not the best in this context.
 - Feature scaling sometimes improves performance, sometimes not, depending on sizes.
 I could find a kind of pattern with logistic regression, with scaling improving performance 2-3%... but not always.
 So I keep both, though it significantly slows down the processing.
 - At the end there is here a second level problem: running scripts over these 3 independent factors: vocabulary size, training size, feature scaling yes/no, and finding out if a pattern can be found.
 Are there one or several local optima, an recommended size of vocabulary, where does feature scaling really help?
 This would actually be very useful.
+- The best performance was not as expected.
+On the point of view of the logistic regression, the accuracy actually increased from 64% to 74% after training on a new dataset.

 ## TODO
 - Store all results from different settings in a single dataframe, including the configuration itself.